Ten ways that you and your local community can make a difference to climate change

 8. Wrap your homes up warm

 Heating our homes is currently one of the largest sources of emissions in the UK, especially because so many of us have gas boilers.
-40% of all UK emissions come from domestic households, and heating is very often the biggest chunk of that.
+40% of all UK emissions come from domestic households, and heating is very often a large chunk of that.

 Installing new insulation for your home and stopping heat from leaking away can help keep your bills down as well as cut your carbon emissions.